Let’s apply some systems thinking to your school, and begin in the classroom, where we learn the importance of “3” very early on.

 Think of it this way – if the earth had no core, what would happen?
 The surface would collapse into the center.
 Perhaps not all at once, but definitely little by little, then, at some point, all at once.
 And isn’t that how most institutions find themselves in trouble?
 It’s at this point (the tipping point) where frantic action is taken, which, however, heroic, may be not enough to sustain the organization.

-If you need another visualization, The STAFF System is a triangular shape based on how each of the systems of a school build on one another.
+If you need another two-dimensional visualization, the construct I’ve designed and named The STAFF System is a triangular shape based on how each of the systems of a school (SIGNS, TEACH, ARMED, FACTS, FAITH) build on one another.
 You can also align the elements of The ARMED framework create the same type of construct.
 In fact, it’s what I use when talking with schools that are still stuck in process mode and not yet ready for the work that comes with systems thinking – even though its systems thinking that’s essential for a school to flourish!

 For schools that need to develop their Development programs, Development cannot be used as a base since there is no Development to speak of.
 Asset Management must become the base, and all the other elements shift so that the inside element that holds everything together becomes, ironically, Development.
-If there is no control over how the school collects its tuition and fees, it is designed for failure since there is both no base nor core to support it.
-An Asset Management system is necessary even before Development efforts begin to ensure some type of base-oriented support.
+Now you can understand why if your school is collecting tuition, you must also employ Development (and not Fundraising) strategies for the school’s long-term sustainability.
+This also explains why if there is no control over how the school collects its tuition and fees, it is designed for failure since there is both no base nor core to support it.

 If Marketing is shifted as above, to the “inside” position to make it congruent to the strategic two-dimensional model, all the elements shift again.
 This time, however, the system created by the three visible sides becomes Development-Asset Management-Retention, with Enrollment as the base.
 Once again, you can see that Development produces gifts which contribute to the school’s Assets, which can be used for financial aid to assist with Retention efforts.
 However, if a school has eroding enrollment, it cannot stand on a base which continues to crumble.